 Preparing the Box:

-- Put a very thin layer of Vaseline (or release agent) onto the inside of the box.
-You only need to cover the bottom two inches.
+- Put a thin layer of Vaseline (or release agent) onto the inside of the box.
+You only need to cover the bottom few inches.

 Preparing to Mix the Plaster:

-- Some people recommend using warm water.
-I would recommend using tepid water.
+- I would recommend using room-temperature water.
 Not too cold, not too hot.
 Warm water will set your plaster quickly.
-If it is tepid, it gives you a bit more time to work.
+If it is room temperature, it gives you a bit more time to work (source).

 - Fill your other bucket with water and keep it to one side.
 You will use this bucket to wash/rinse things as you go along.
 This will stop you from having to rinse plaster down your sink and will save your drains.